Having a sinus infection is not fun, with all that pain and pressure in your face. Most of the time, though, it’s not a serious condition.

-Sinus surgery helps open up the nasal cavities so that the sinuses can drain better.
+Sinus surgery helps open up the nasal cavities so the sinuses can drain better.
 The goal is to help prevent recurring, severe sinus infections in the future.

-Most people don’t need the surgery, but it may be recommended if you have repeated infections, have followed multiple courses of treatment with no improvement, or if you have a polyp in your nose that blocks your sinuses from draining.
+Most people don’t need surgery, but it may be recommended if you have repeated infections, have followed multiple courses of treatment with no improvement, or if you have a polyp in your nose that blocks your sinuses from draining.

 When you feel symptoms of a sinus infection coming on, it’s best to begin with at-home treatment right away.
 Keep up with compresses, and avoid food or drinks that can make inflammation worse, including alcohol.

-To learn more about treatment options for sinus infections and other sino-nasal disorders, please visit the UPMC Sino-Nasal and Allergy Center website.
+To learn more about treatment options for sinus infections and other sino-nasal disorders, visit the UPMC Sino-Nasal and Allergy Center website.